 “The athletes give so much of themselves"

 USTA Missouri Valley Adaptive Tennis supports adaptive tennis programs, providing grant money, equipment and resources for specifically-tailored programs that provide fun, fitness and a positive social experience for participants.
 The enjoyment, physical well-being and contact shared by participants have proven to be positive sources of self-esteem, helping open doors to a more positive lifestyle.

-For the past six years, the USTA Missouri Valley has hosted its Fred Johnson ALL Stars Event.
+For the past eight years, the USTA Missouri Valley has hosted its Fred Johnson ALL Stars Event.
 Nearly 100 adaptive athletes typically participate in the summer event.
 Teams in the past have from from Omaha, Neb., Lincoln, Neb., Kansas City, Wichita, Kan., and Cedar Rapids, Iowa.
 The participants from Omaha, Lincoln and Fremont will be from the local Tennis Buddies programs, which is a partnership of athletes with disabilities and tennis enthusiasts within the community.
 ADVERTISEMENT A few participants in the ALL Stars event have even had the opportunity to play in the Special Olympics World Games.

 The All Stars Event was launched in 2011 by its namesake, Fred Johnson was the USTA Missouri Valley Diversity Manager who formed a steering committee of staff and volunteers to create an annual event that would bring together the USTA Missouri Valley’s top adaptive tennis athletes for a friendly round-robin competition.

 Jane Hines of Omaha, Neb., who was on the original event steering committee and is a certified tennis professional, served as the tournament director.